 Once your beans are prepared, simply toss them together with a tangy, lemony vinaigrette and a few extra ingredients.

 In addition to white beans, we love the addition of edamame, which adds color, textural variation and more plant protein.
-Use frozen, shelled edamame and simmer in hot water to defrost before using.
+Use frozen, shelled edamame and steam or add to boiling water for 2-3 minutes before using.

 To add a tangy, briny punch, we use chopped, marinated artichokes and capers.
 Scallions and garlic add an extra punch.
 To round out the flavors, whip up a quick herby-lemony vinaigrette, complete with lemon zest, juice and three kinds of fresh herbs.